hariprasad01/Essay-Score-Predicton---ML/README.md

 # Essay Score Predicton - ML
-Predictiong the mark of essays using various machine learning algorithms.
+Predicting the mark of essays using various machine learning algorithms.